Drao Kumar Reang

 Drao Kumar Riang was a Tipra-Indian politician from Tripura.
 He won the election as a Member of Legislative Assembly (MLA) representing Santirbazar in 1976.
-He also won in the 1988 Tripura Legislative Assembly election from Kanchanpur Assembly constituency.
+He also won in the 1988 Tripura Legislative Assembly election from the Kanchanpur Assembly constituency.

-He was one of the prominent leaders of Tripura Upajati Juba Samiti, which was merged with Indigenous Nationalist Party of Twipra.
+He was one of the prominent leaders of the Tripura Upajati Juba Samiti, which eventually merged into the Indigenous Nationalist Party of Twipra.